korrilamp/SoundSword/UserInterfaceDocumentation.md

 to call that script's functions.
 Namely, it calls the functions `muteEffect`,`enableEffect`, and sets the value of the positional mapping, such as, `x_mapping`

 ## User Interaction through Raycasting
+### Enabling Raycasting from Left-Controller
+Note: Maybe just write up on the structure of components we had to add, preview packages we had to install, any values we had to set in the inspector etc
+### Additional Details
+Note: mention how to add the reticle as a extra sphere in the scene and other things like how it works